 preparation

-1. In a heavy-based saucepan, wash the dal until the water runs clear, drain, pour in 3 cups water and bring to boil, then reduce the heat to maintain a rapid simmer – simmer until dal is soft and has broken down – approximately 30 minutes.
+- In a heavy-based saucepan, wash the dal until the water runs clear, drain, pour in 3 cups water, and bring to a boil.
+Then, reduce the heat to maintain a rapid simmer until the dal is soft and has broken down—approximately 30 minutes.

-2. Top, tail the okra and cut into 1 cm pieces and measure out the remaining ingredients – set aside.
+- Top and tail the okra, cut it into 1 cm pieces, and measure out the remaining ingredients—set aside.

 prepare the rasam-coconut mix

-3. In an upright blender, add the rasam powder, tamarind, dried coconut and ¾ cup water, blend for 1 minute, until smooth, add to the dal rinsing the blender clean with the remaining ¾ cup water.
+- In an upright blender, add the rasam powder, tamarind, dried coconut, and ¾ cup water.
+Blend for 1 minute until smooth.
+Add the dal, rinsing the blender clean with the remaining ¾ cup water.

 prepare the voggarane

-4. In a skillet over medium-high heat, add oil and mustard seeds; when the seeds turn grey and pop, add the channa and urad dal, fry until both dals are golden-brown.
+- In a skillet over medium-high heat, add oil and mustard seeds.
+When the seeds turn grey and pop, add the channa, urad dal, and fry until both dals are golden-brown.

-5. Add the okra and keep everything moving in the pan until all the okra starts to char around the edges – approximately 5 minutes, then turn off the heat and fold in the chopped fenugreek leaves.
+- Add the okra and keep everything moving in the pan until it starts to char around the edges—approximately 5 minutes.
+Then, turn off the heat and fold in the chopped fenugreek leaves.

-6. Set aside 1 cup of the cooked okra for garnishing and stir the remaining into the dal.
-Taste adding more sweet, sour or salt.
+- Set aside 1 cup of the cooked okra for garnishing, and stir the remaining into the dal.
+Taste and add more sweet, sour, or salt if necessary.

 toor dal with carrots and green beans

-This is the same procedure, using a different dal and vegetables, however, the rasam and coconut are added directly into the dish, no grinding required.
+This is the same procedure, using a different dal and vegetables.
+However, the rasam and coconut are added directly to the dish; no grinding is required.

 ingredients